 Simultaneously, standards bodies are working on universal 5G equipment standards.
 The 3rd Generation Partnership Project (3GPP) approved 5G New Radio (NR) standards in December 2017 and is expected to complete the 5G mobile core standard required for 5G cellular services.
 The 5G radio system is not compatible with 4G radios, but network operators that have purchased wireless radios recently may be able to upgrade to the new 5G system via software rather than buying new equipment.

 With 5G wireless equipment standards almost complete and the first 5G-compliant smartphones and associated wireless devices commercially available in 2019, 5G use cases will begin to emerge between 2020 and 2025, according to Technology Business Research projections.
 By 2030, 5G services will become mainstream and are expected to range from the delivery of virtual reality (VR) content to autonomous vehicle navigation enabled by real-time communications (RTC) capabilities.

 What types of 5G wireless services will be available?

-5G cellular services will provide user access to operators' 5G cellular networks.
-These services will begin to be rolled out in 2019, when the first 5G-enabled (or -compliant) devices are expected to become commercially available.
-Cellular service delivery is also dependent upon the completion of mobile core standards by 3GPP in late 2018.
+- 5G cellular services will provide user access to operators' 5G cellular networks.
+These services will begin to be rolled out in 2019 when the first 5G-enabled (or -compliant) devices are expected to become commercially available.
+Cellular service delivery is also dependent upon the completion of mobile core standards by 3GPP.

 Continue Reading About 5G